-Whether it's meditating beside a peaceful lake in Snowdonia, practising yoga on the snow-capped Brecon Beacons, or experiencing the tranquillity of stand up paddleboarding under the stars, Wales’ diverse and striking landscape is the ideal place to recharge and rebalance your inner world.
+Whether it's practising yoga on a mindfulness retreat, or experiencing the tranquillity of stand up paddleboarding, Wales’ diverse and striking landscape is the ideal place to recharge and rebalance your inner world.

 Rebalance your energy levels with polarity therapy

 Polarity Therapy is all about energy-balancing - tuning into your energy flows and working out where there are blockages.
 Practitioners use a combination of bodywork, counselling, therapeutic exercise and nutrition.
 Swansea natives Rex and Alaea Beynon are Registered Polarity Practitioners with 30 years’ experience in the healing arts.

 Their Seren Retreat is set within 23 acres of ancient woodland close to the lovely Gower Peninsula.
 The couple work will work with you to help achieve physical, emotional, mental and spiritual happiness.
 The treatments are supported by relaxing yoga and nutritional guidance to help maintain a healthy lifestyle, all with the added bonus of nearby clifftop views and revitalising sea air.

 Recharge yourself and reconnect with nature

 If you need a break from everyday life to rest and de-stress, an all inclusive yoga retreat in Wales can help re-charge your batteries.

 Based near the Black Mountain in Carmarthenshire, Stables Wellbeing holds regular retreats in beautiful, calming surroundings.
 Long weekend retreat themes include 'Embrace Yourself' and 'Time to Thrive Yoga & Pilates' for inner-self wellbeing work.
 More active weekends include yoga, guided walks to connect with nature, and stand-up paddleboarding.